 As fires continue to burn vast swathes of Australia and the Federal Government continues to insist that it’s nothing much out of the ordinary, I was reminded of my poem Firefront which was originally published in The Inflectionist Review and then selected for The Best Australian Science Writing 2014.
+It also has been republished along with Questions of Impropriety in From The Ashes: A poetry collection in support of the 2019-2020 Australian Bushfire relief effort (ed CS Hughes, Maximum Felix Media, 2020).
 Of course, nothing can compare with the lived experience of those dealing with the fires.

 The proposition: a firefront, climbing the hillface, approaching lines of grey box,

 an edge, a vibration, ragged, the juxtaposition of above and what lies below.